NicholasAnich/NicholasAnich/README.md

 - 🌱 I’m currently seeking job opportunities
 - 👯 I’m open to connect and learn
-- 🥅 2022 Goals: Learn Typescript, threejs, land a job
+- 🥅 2022 Goals: Learn GoLang, and Java
 - ⚡ Fun fact: I am from Hawaii and love to play guitar

 <br />